sea-bass/pyroboplan/docs/source/motion_planning.rst

 ===============

 Motion planning is a broad area of robotics, and often consists of several components.
+You can learn more from my blog post, [How Do Robot Manipulators Move?](https://roboticseabass.com/2024/06/30/how-do-robot-manipulators-move)

 In this page, we will discuss some of these components and where you can find them within the ``pyroboplan`` library.

 Robot Modeling and Kinematics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^